mikera/core.matrix/README.md

  - **Clatrix** : native code matrix library using BLAS

-However the API is still *subject to some changes* at present (at least up until release 1.0.0), so users should be prepared to deal with potential breaking changes in future releases.
+However the API is still *subject to some changes* at present (at least up until release 1.0.0), so users should be prepared to deal with potential breaking changes when updating to future releases.

 The plan is to become an official Clojure Contrib language extension once the API has been well tested.